5 Tips for Creating a Simple Public Relations Strategy

 Now that you have a target media list, send them a short email to introduce yourself and provide some background on your areas of expertise.
 Even better, make a comment on one of their latest healthcare-focused stories.
 Let them know how much you appreciate their coverage of an important issue and share an interesting fact or opinion to reinforce the value you could bring to future stories.

 Maybe even suggest a story idea.
-For instance, you could tell them that age-related macular degeneration is the leading cause of adult blindness and you are concerned that their readers may not know enough about the importance of an early diagnose to improve outcomes.
-Let them know that you offer a new technology that can help you detect AMD several years earlier.
+For instance, you could tell them that age-related macular degeneration is the leading cause of adult blindness and you are concerned that their readers may not know enough about the importance of an early diagnosis.
+Let them know that you offer a new technology that can be useful in diagnosing AMD before drusen are clinically evident.

 Healthcare reporters cover a variety of topics, so they may not be paying close attention to advances or trends in eye care.
 So, when you come across information or research you think could have broad appeal, send them a note with a brief explanation and why you think their viewers/readers should care.
 You could also invite them to visit your practice for a tour – show off your state-of-the-art technology or recent remodel.
 This could also be an opportunity to discuss legislation or policies that could impact your ability to care for patients.

-- Prepare a few key messaging focused on what you want to communicate – Set up the problem and share the solution.
+- Prepare a few key messages focused on what you want to communicate – Set up the problem and share the solution.
 Adding a memorable statistic or examples can help bring your point to life.
-For example, “Age-related macular degeneration is the leading cause of vision loss among older adults, affecting more than 11 million Americans” and “Fortunately, we now have technology that can help us detect AMD several years earlier with 90% accuracy.”
+For example, “Age-related macular degeneration is the leading cause of vision loss among older adults, affecting more than 11 million Americans” and “Fortunately, we now have technology that can help us measure dark adaptation speed, which is 90% sensitive and 90% specific for the presence of AMD.”

 - Keep it short and sweet.
 Answer the question as succinctly and simply as possible, then stop when you are finished.
 For example, “Trouble seeing or driving at night can be an early symptom of macular degeneration.”